hdShang/arxiv-daily/docs/cs-CL/2025-06-24/papers/250621625v2-doc2sar-a-synergistic-framework-for-high-fidelity-extraction-of-stru.md

 ---
 layout: default
-title: Doc2SAR: A Synergistic Framework for High-Fidelity Extraction of Structure-Activity Relationships from Scientific Documents
+title: "Doc2SAR: A Synergistic Framework for High-Fidelity Extraction of Structure-Activity Relationships from Scientific Documents"
 ---

 # Doc2SAR: A Synergistic Framework for High-Fidelity Extraction of Structure-Activity Relationships from Scientific Documents